-“Macros” is short for “macronutrients,” and refers to the proteins, carbohydrates, and fats that make up our foods.
-Some foods might be primarily one macronutrient, where other foods may contain all three macros.
-For example: chicken breast is high in protein, where as salmon is high in protein and healthy fats.
+“Macros” are short for “macronutrients,” and refer to the proteins, carbohydrates, and fats that make up our foods.
+Some foods might be primarily one macronutrient, whereas other foods may contain all three macros.
+For example, chicken breast is high in protein, whereas salmon is high in protein and healthy fats.

 Calories per gram: